twhite96/TWBlog/content/pages/2--now/index.md

 I am trying to get into better shape and am doing well at it.

-I am working on three blogs: this one, Tiffany R. White Blog, my book review blog, [Book Notes by Tiffany](https://booknotesbytiffany.net)[^1], and my fun blog [That Mac Nerd](https://thatmacnerd.net/).
+I am working on three blogs: this one, Tiffany R. White Blog, my book review blog, [Book Notes by Tiffany](https://booknotesbytiffany.net)[^1], some stuff about building robots at [WTF Robots](https://wtfrobots.netlify.com/) and my fun blog [tiffany.blog](https://tiffany.blog/).
+I also started yet *another* dev podcast called [Good First Issue](https://goodfirstissue.org/)[^2].

-I've been trying to get back into [photography](https://www.eyeem.com/u/trwhite) as a creative outlet and excuse to get out of the house[^2].
+I've been trying to get back into [photography](https://www.eyeem.com/u/trwhite) as a creative outlet and excuse to get out of the house[^3].

 ---